ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&quot; ber ed,,cation it the world and its
+tranPirinS events.
+Urge her to read news
+! pape&quot;&#x27; End become familiar the pres
 ent character ana improvement of our race.
 History is of some importance; but the
 past world is dead, and we hare nothing